Best Methods to Remove Snow and Ice from Your Deck

 3. Leave a layer

-If you are removing snow to reduce weight, it’s a good idea to leave a few inches behind so you can completely avoid scraping the wood.
+If you are removing snow to reduce weight, it’s a good idea to leave a few inches behind.
+This allows you to completely avoid scraping the wood.
 Any shovel, regardless of material, is capable of scratching your wood.

 4. Avoid rocks, gravel, and sand